 Schmegelsky’s father said Wednesday that he doesn’t believe his son will survive the manhunt.

-The RCMP sent more officers there and set up an informational checkpoint at the road leading into town, said Cpl.
-Julie Courchaine.
+The RCMP have dispatched more officers to the area and set up an informational checkpoint at the road leading into town, RCMP Cpl.
+Julie Courchaine said.

 McLeod is 6 feet, 4 inches tall, 169 pounds and has dark hair, facial hair and brown eyes.
 Schmegelsky is 6 feet, 4 inches tall and 169 pounds with sandy hair, police said.

 They are suspected in the shooting deaths of Deese and Fowler, whose bodies were found on July 15 about 12 miles south of Liard Hot Springs in northern British Columbia, the Royal Canadian Mounted Police said.

 Fowler was living in British Columbia, and they were exploring the area while Deese was visiting him, RCMP Sgt.
 Janelle Shoihet said.
 Deese’s mother, Sheila Deese, said the couple had been on a road trip through Canada up to Alaska.

 Police found Dyck’s body Friday about a mile from where a vehicle and camper belonging to McLeod and Schmegelsky were found burning on the side of Highway 37.

 Dyck was a sessional lecturer in the University of British Columbia’s Department of Botany and a research associate at the university’s DeWreede Lab, and his research focused on seaweeds.